This Whiskey Tastes Like Goat Piss

 I don’t know if I have a defective palette or what, but I couldn’t taste those things.
 I could taste the differences between whiskeys, but it usually boiled down to “This one tastes like a whiskey.
 This one tastes less like a whiskey than the last.
 This one tastes more like a whiskey than the last.
 They all taste like campfires.”
 I could taste the grain and the malt, but I couldn’t tell you the weather conditions where it was made, or tell you who the master distiller was based on some signature taste.

 That review though, is more honest than anything else I could have written.
 I just don’t have the capacity for those types of reviews.
 And it doesn’t stop with whiskey.
 I like music, but my description of music ends at “I like this” and “I don’t like this”.
-I can’t tell you who’s playing guitar on a track just by listening.
+I’ve played guitar for damn near 20 years, but I can’t tell you who’s playing guitar on a track just by listening.
 I definitely can’t trace the DNA for a song all the way back to two people banging on a rock in a cave thirty thousand years ago.
 My brain doesn’t work that way.

 Maybe that’s good though.
 I live in the now, for the most part.
 And while I can’t offer you the type of description that lets you enjoy something vicariously through me, I at least enjoy them fully, immersed in them, not trying to over analyze them in a way that deprives them of my full attention.